Cayo-Tor/Cayo-Tor/README.md

 <br>
 <br>

-To learn and grow I actively participate in capture the flags, auditing competitions and workshops.
+To learn and grow I actively participate in capture the flags, auditing competitions, and workshops.

 #### My Stats
 <details>